jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 There's many many more inference optimizations.
 I recommend [Lillian Weng's Large Transformer Model Inference Optimization](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/) and [Kipply's Transformer Inference Arithmetic](https://kipp.ly/blog/transformer-inference-arithmetic/) as a starting point.

 ### Training
 Ignoring scale, the training of a GPT is pretty standard, gradient descent with respect to language modeling loss.
-Of course there are gonna be a bunch of tricks (using the Adam optimizer, finding the optimal learning rate, regularization via dropout and/or weight decay, learning rate schedulers, sequence padding logic, weight initialization, batching, etc ...), but it's all fairly standard stuff.
+Of course there are a bunch of tricks (using the Adam optimizer, finding the optimal learning rate, regularization via dropout and/or weight decay, learning rate schedulers, sequence padding logic, weight initialization, batching, etc ...), but it's all fairly standard stuff.

 The real secret sauce to training a good GPT model is the ability to **scale the data and the model**.